Robots, Devices & Interfaces

 Traction Glove

-The operator feels vibration when the rover is stuck or sliding.
+The Traction Glove allows the operator to feel vibration when the rover is stuck or sliding.

 Published paper